 6. An Order Preview page will appear.
 Double check to make sure that the transaction is correct.

 7. Hit "Buy Now."
 Congrats!
 You've purchased your first crypto asset on Coinbase.

 Now that you know how to buy cryptocurrency, there are some tips you should be aware of before diving into the digital-asset world.

-- To keep your cryptocurrency safe, get a Ledger Nano X or Trezor Model T to store you digital assets in a hardware wallet (as opposed to keeping it online where it's susceptible to being hacked)
+- To keep your cryptocurrency safe, get a Ledger Nano X or Ledger Nano S Plus to store you digital assets in a hardware wallet (as opposed to keeping it online where it's susceptible to being hacked)

 - Enable two-factor authorization to add an extra layer of safety to your Coinbase Pro account